Stepno

 In the United States, Stepno begins to appear as a family name in census records in the early twentieth century, used by immigrants giving their birthplace as Russia, Austria, Czechoslovakia, Poland, Yugoslavia and (as "de Stepno" or "di Stepno") Italy.

-On the Internet, the domain stepno.com was registered 06-mar-2000 to serve as the home page for a United States-based journalism, media studies and Web design professor by that name.
+On the Internet, the domain stepno.com was registered 6 March 2000 to serve as the home page for a United States–based journalism, media studies and Web design professor by that name.

+The Web service Forbears.io estimates that "Stepno" is only the 3,185,033rd most common surname in the world, with only 38 identified.